 The world in the 21st century is facing a great number of urgent issues that require action on both national and international scales.
 These issues, reflected in the SDGs, impact on areas including economic development, security, the environment, population, health and hygiene, equality, and technological progress.
-In particular, the pandemic of a new coronavirus poses unprecedented policy challenges for countries and the international community.
-GRIPS will continue to conduct research addressing these issues, and to nurture policy professionals who are motivated and equipped to take on global challenges.
+In particular, the Covid-19 pandemic poses unprecedented policy challenges for countries and the international community.
+Looking ahead to the post-pandemic world, GRIPS aims to continue to conduct research addressing these issues, and to nurture policy professionals who are motivated and equipped to take on global challenges.